gemini-testing/html-reporter/docs/en/static-image-accepter.md

 * `GITHUB_APP_ID` – the numeric App ID.
 * `GITHUB_APP_PRIVATE_KEY` – the PEM-encoded private key generated for the App.
 Store it securely (for example in your secrets manager).
+* `GITHUB_APP_CLIENT_ID` and `GITHUB_APP_CLIENT_SECRET` – credentials used for the OAuth user flow.
+* `SESSION_SECRET` – random string for signing cookies.
+For production, back sessions with an encrypted database instead of the in-memory `Map` shown here.
+* `PUBLIC_URL` – HTTPS origin of the accepter service (for example `https://accepter.example.com`).
-* The App must be installed in every repository that should accept screenshots.
-It needs `Contents: Read & Write` and `Pull requests: Read` permissions.
+* Install the App in every repository that should accept screenshots.
+It needs the `Contents: Read & Write` and `Pull requests: Read` permissions requested above.

 ## Example: Integrating with GitHub Actions